ringe/ansible-ispmail-jessie/README.md

 # ISPmail on Rails #

-The difference from @Signum's respository is the addition of ringe/ispmail-on-rails installation and the use of Let's Encrypt for SSL
+The difference from @Signum's respository is the addition of ringe/ispmail-on-rails installation and use of Let's encrypt for SSL.

 # License #